bilolman/rsschool-cv/cv.md

 ## English

-**\* Intermediate** - I can’t speak with the speed of a native However, I’m able to hold conversations in the language and have adequate reading proficiency.
+**\* Intermediate** - I can’t speak with the speed of a native.
+However, I’m able to hold conversations in the language and have adequate reading proficiency.